 What you should have on your landing page:

 - Links to the top music outlets where the single can be streamed or downloaded.
-If you use a website management service like Squarespace, you can easily add buttons and link them to each streaming/download platform.
+If you use a website builder and management service like Squarespace (Use code D4MUSIC10 for 10% off – Affliate Link), you can easily add buttons and link them to each streaming/download platform.
 I usually go with the big 4 – Spotify, Apple Music, Amazon Music and Google Play.
+See an example I made using Squarespace.

 - Embedded music video.
 If not, display the cover art with an embedded music player below from either Bandcamp or SoundCloud.